tylerbutler/tylerbutler.com/posts/2007/(p) 2007-05-01 presentation-problems.md

 it got my nerves in a bit of a tizzy so I didn't quite start with the bang I wanted to.

-The A/V guy thought I was ready to go as son as the presentation was up and so started everything, but I didn't get a chance to double check that my demo laptop was working properly and that the demos were going to be displayed correctly. _Big mistake._ When it came time to do my demos, I couldn't get any
+The A/V guy thought I was ready to go as soon as the presentation was up and so started everything, but I didn't get a chance to double check that my demo laptop was working properly and that the demos were going to be displayed correctly. _Big mistake._ When it came time to do my demos, I couldn't get any